-On the occasion of this year's German Embassy’s Campus Week (“Shaping Germany”), the Department of Germanics will be screening and discussing a series films about migration, immigration, and escape.
+On the occasion of this year's German Embassy’s Campus Week (“Shaping Germany”), the Department of Germanics had been screening and discussing a series films about migration, immigration, and escape.

 Screenings are free and open to UW students, faculty, and staff.
 Snacks and refreshments will be provided, courtesy of the German Embassy’s 2018 Campus Week.